apexcodings/earthinversion.github.io/_posts/2020-07-10-roses-lectures-revisit.md

 - __ROSES__: Remote Online Sessions for Emerging Seismologists
 - Organized by: [AGU]( https://www.agu.org), 2020
 - ROSES Lectures and Labs will become available on __IRIS__, with some days of delay, at the [this link](https://www.iris.edu/hq/inclass/course/roses).
-- WARNING: THIS POST IS MY NOTES OF THE LECTURES

 ## Contents
 - <a href="#prelecture">Pre-lecture preparation</a>